mashharuki/lit-full-self-signing/README.md

 The Lit AI Agent project consists of several packages that work together to provide a complete framework for building and deploying AI agents:

-- `agent`: Core agent implementation that handles natural language processing and tool execution
+- `full-self-signing`: Core agent implementation that handles natural language processing and tool execution
-- `agent-cli`: Command-line interface for interacting with Lit agents
+- `fss-cli`: Command-line interface for interacting with Lit agents
-- `agent-contracts`: Smart contracts for agent registry and policy management
+- `fss-contracts`: Smart contracts for agent registry and policy management
-- `agent-signer`: Handles authentication and signing of transactions
+- `fss-signer`: Handles authentication and signing of transactions
-- `agent-tool-registry`: Registry for available agent tools and capabilities
+- `fss-tool-registry`: Registry for available agent tools and capabilities
-- `agent-tool-erc20-send`: Example tool implementation for sending ERC20 tokens
+- `fss-tool-erc20-send`: Example tool implementation for sending ERC20 tokens
-- `agent-tool-policy-base`: Shared utilities and interfaces for building agent tools
+- `fss-tool-policy-base`: Shared utilities and interfaces for building agent tools

 ## Running the Lit Agent CLI Demo